create3000/x_ite/docs/_posts/components/DIS/DISEntityManager.md

 DISEntityManager notifies a scene when new DIS ESPDU entities arrive or current entities leave.
 DISEntityManager may contain any number of DISEntityTypeMapping nodes that provide a best-match X3D model to incoming entity type values.
 For each new DIS entity, DISEntityManager thus produces a new EspduTransform node that contains a corresponding X3D model.

-The DISEntityManager node belongs to the **DIS** component and requires at least level **2,** its default container field is *children.* It is available from X3D version 3.0 or higher.
+The DISEntityManager node belongs to the **DIS** component and requires at least support level **2,** its default container field is *children.* It is available from X3D version 3.0 or higher.

 ## Hierarchy